syscoin/sentinel/README.md

 [![Build Status](https://travis-ci.org/syscoin/sentinel.svg?branch=master)](https://travis-ci.org/syscoin/sentinel)

-Sentinel is an autonomous agent for persisting, processing and automating Syscoin V12.1 governance objects and tasks, and for expanded functions in the upcoming Syscoin V13 release (Evolution).
+Sentinel is an autonomous agent for persisting, processing and automating the upcoming Syscoin 2.2 governance objects and tasks.

-Sentinel is implemented as a Python application that binds to a local version 12.1 syscoind instance on each Syscoin V12.1 Masternode.
+Sentinel is implemented as a Python application that binds to a local version 2.2 syscoind instance on each Syscoin 2.2 Masternode.

-This guide covers installing Sentinel onto an existing 12.1 Masternode in Ubuntu 14.04 / 16.04.
+This guide covers installing Sentinel onto an existing TESTNET 2.2 Masternode in Ubuntu 14.04 / 16.04.

 ## Installation